Bratteli--Vershik models and graph covering models: Stationary models and substitution subshifts

-In \cite{DURAND_1999SubstDynSysBratteliDiagDimGroup}, Durand, Host, and Skau had shown the relation between the Bratteli diagrams and the primitive substitution systems.
-And, in \cite{BEZUGLYI_2009AperioSubstSysBraDiag}, Bezuglyi, Kwiatkowski, and Medynets extended the results to aperiodic substitution systems.
-We, in this paper, shall not study in such depth.
-We treat only stationary ordered Bratteli diagrams that are instantly made up by substitutions.
-Thus, the stationary ordered Bratteli diagrams may not even have the continuous Vershik maps.
-Even if it had, the Vershik map has to be extended to the natural extension and also factored to the first line $(\barX_1,\barf_1)$ to produce the intended substitution system.
-Our concern lies in whether weighted graph covering models can be discussed analogously to the Bratteli--Vershik models, or not.
+In this section, we present some examples of stationary graph covering models.
+In \cite{DURAND_1999SubstDynSysBratteliDiagDimGroup}, Durand, Host, and Skau showed the relation between the stationary Bratteli diagrams and primitive substitution systems.
+Further, in \cite{BEZUGLYI_2009AperioSubstSysBraDiag}, Bezuglyi, Kwiatkowski, and Medynets extended these results to aperiodic substitution systems.
+In this paper, we will not conduct such a detailed investigation.
+Without thinking of topological conjugacies, we treat only the formal relation between substitution subshifts and stationary graph covering models.
+The resulting array systems have to be factored to the first lines $(\barX_1,\barT)$ to produce the intended substitution subshifts.

-We had to start an elementary study from the very beginning.
-We have produced many obvious definitions and little lemmas (see from \cref{defn:monograph} to \cref{prop:straight-implies-nested}).
-Clearly, the secret of a substitution is hidden behind the Vershik maps.
-When we discuss using stationary flexible covering model, at first glance, it may seem that we shall be lead to many analogous definitions and lemmas.
-But, it was false.
-There exist many trivial and significant differences between the usage of the two models.
-It seems that, by the usage of stationary flexible covering models, some definitions and lemmas are simplified (cf. \cref{defn:straight-BV,defn:straight-mono-graph}, and \cref{defn:straight-flexible-cover}).
-In addition, some portion of the elementary link between substitutions and the stationary ordered Bratteli diagrams might have become obvious, e.g., stationary flexible coverings always have continuous inverse limits.
-In return for this convenience, many substitutions cannot be transferred to the stationary flexible covering models at least instantly.